 Prior to CMU, I worked at KAIST for three years as a research scientist.
-Before then, I received a BS and MS degree in Computer Science and Engineering from POSTECH, South Korea.
+Before then, I received a BS and MS degree in Computer Science from POSTECH, South Korea.

 My research interests lie in the intersection of computer systems and networking with a recent focus on in-network computing.
 Recently, I have been designing new abstractions and runtime systems for heterogeneous programmable data plane devices such as network switches and NICs to enable elastic and resilient in-network computing.
 In the past, I worked on various topics in systems security and wireless networks.